Energy and its impacts on wild landPublished: 9th June 2015

 The Trust is committed to policy principles that support the current targets of the UK Government and devolved governments for greenhouse gas emissions reduction.
 However, we have major concerns about the impact of industrial-scale energy developments on wild land and think there are ways of meeting our emissions targets without damaging wild land.
 Wild land is closely associated with peatlands which play a vital role in retaining carbon in the ground, so it doesn't make sense to damage them with inappropriately-sited development.
 Increasingly, others are calling for concentration on carbon-emissions reduction in the most cost-effective way, rather than concentrating on renewables targets.
 Energy conservation measures are usually more efficient and cost-effective than any energy generation method.

 We need to develop the most efficient mix of technologies that’s capable of providing a safe, secure and reliable energy system in the future.
 True sustainability requires joined up thinking, with all costs and benefits properly assessed before decisions are made.
-We are campaigning for a National Energy Commission for the UK.
-This would provide a more strategic approach to land management and sustainable energy generation and, we hope, reduce the pressure on wild land.
+We believe there is a need for a National Energy Commission for the UK to provide a more strategic approach to land management and sustainable energy generation, reducing the current pressure on wild land.

 Read our energy & wild land policy in the downloads below.